 Disclaimer: None of the information in this article constitutes medical advice.
 All statements are merely the opinion of the writer(s).
 We recommend that patients follow their doctor’s guidance in regard to testosterone enhancement.

-Choq is a supplement brand targeted to men which claims that their products can improve testosterone levels.
-The brand uses exotic ingredients like shilajit and Mucuna pruriens extract in their formulations.
+Choq is a men's health brand that suggests that their supplements can support healthy testosterone (T) levels.
+The brand uses exotic ingredients like shilajit and Mucuna pruriens extract in their formulations, and has a message to "Reclaim Your Vitality" in bold on the homepage of their website.

 Choq’s website has a link to “view the actual lab report on our Shilajit.”
 Here is the link.
-This link is to a certificate of assurance (CoA) which is a document submitted by raw materials suppliers to supplement companies detailing the contaminant levels.
+This link is to a certificate of analysis (CoA) which is a document submitted by raw materials suppliers to supplement companies detailing contaminant levels.

 This is not finished product testing and is not as reliable as finished product testing.

-The gold standard of dietary supplement testing is finished product testing, meaning the actual product that customers receive is tested for contaminants.
+The gold standard of dietary supplement testing is finished product testing, meaning the actual product that customers ingest is tested for contaminants.
 This is important for two reasons:

 1. It ensures that contaminants have not been added to the formulation during the manufacturing process